Jersey City, New Jersey: Parks

-As of 2025, Jersey City has 109 parks total including county, state and federal park space with 12% of the city's land devoted to parks and recreation, compared to the national median of 15%, giving Jersey City the most park space of any city in New Jersey.
+As of 2025, Jersey City has 109 parks in total, including municipal, county, state and federal park space, with 12% of the city's land devoted to parks and recreation, compared to the national median of 15%, giving Jersey City the most park space of any city in New Jersey.
 Every Jersey City resident lives within a 10-minute walk of a park which is better than the national average of 57%.

 In 2016, Jersey City residents voted to establish the Open Space Trust Fund to support the development and maintenance of open spaces, parks, and historic sites through a municipal tax levy.
 Additionally the trust fund has led to investments to improve open space access, acreage, equity and amenities.
 These efforts have led to Jersey City being ranked 31st out of the 100 most populous cities by the 2025 Trust for Public Land Park Score.

-The largest parks in the city are Berry Lane Park at 17.5 acre, the largest municipal park, Lincoln Park at 273.4 acre, the largest county park and Liberty State Park at 1212 acre is the largest park in Jersey City, the largest urban park in the state and the most visited New Jersey state park with approximately 4.5 million visitors each year.
-Along the city's eastern waterfront is the Hudson River Waterfront Walkway, an 18.5 mi linear park that runs from the George Washington Bridge through Jersey City and Liberty State Park to the Bayonne Bridge.
-The city's western waterfront features the 18 mi Hackensack River Greenway with segments at Droyer's Point and Lincoln Park.
-As of 1998, 22.80 acre of Ellis Island, owned and operated by the National Park Service, are part of Jersey City.
+Among the parks in the city are Berry Lane Park at 17.5 acre, the largest municipal park, and Lincoln Park at 273.4 acre, the largest county park.
+Liberty State Park at 1212 acre is the largest urban park in the state and the most visited state park with approximately 4.5 million visitors each year.
+The Statue of Liberty National Monument, which includes Ellis Island, is owned and operated by the National Park Service and is located in New York Harbor.
+Along the city's eastern waterfront is the Hudson River Waterfront Walkway, an 18.5 mi linear park that runs from the George Washington Bridge to the Bayonne Bridge.
+The Hackensack River Greenway, is a 18 mi walkway being developed along the county's western waterfront with completed segments at Droyer's Point, Lincoln Park, and Skyway Park.

-Sports

-Jersey City has a rich sports history despite not having hosted a team of its own in the Big Four professional sports leagues.